Nursing, Traditional BSN

 - ACT composite of 20 or a combined SAT score of 950 (CR/M).

-- Pass a criminal background check and drug screen (done prior to entering clinical coursework).
+- Pass a FBI and BCI background check (done prior to entering clinical coursework).

 - Meet the health status criteria for mental and physical health.